Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

 - Five-year-olds enjoy helping out.
 They are eager to follow and learn about rules and need consistent routines.
-Ideas for chores include: sweep the floor with a broom (adults may need to help with dustpan), take dirty dishes to sink, put toys back into designated bins.
+Ideas for chores include: sweep the floor with a broom (adults may need to help with dustpan), take dirty dishes to the sink, put toys back into the designated bins.